Skip to main content

 For the past 15 years, we have welcomed the public to join us and enjoy the spectacle of their flight at this highly anticipated family-friendly event that includes children’s activities, food trucks, educational tables, & the stars of the show - our native Nebraska bats!

-In 2025, we’re thrilled to announce a new partnership with the Omaha RiverFront, hosting our event for the first time at Heartland of America Park on the lawn alongside the skate ribbon.
+In 2025, we’re thrilled to announce a new partnership with the Omaha RiverFront, hosting our event on May 5th from 6pm-9pm at Heartland of America Park on the lawn alongside the skate ribbon.
 Ample green space, public amenities & proximity to home roosts for many of our bats make this an incredible venue, and we're so excited to welcome back our supporters to celebrate!

 Why Do We Do It?